knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="updateimportjob"></a>
 # **UpdateImportJob**
-> ModelImportJobResource UpdateImportJob (long? id, ModelImportJobResource request)
+> ImportJobResource UpdateImportJob (long? id, ImportJobResource request)

 Update an import job